cartopher/automate-sangis-python/README.md

 __4.__ Once you are in the directory, you can create your environment.
 To do this run:
 `conda env create -f environment.yml`.
+- Note that it approximately 3 minutes to install all of the packages found in the `sangisdownload` environment as it needs to download and install each library.

 __5.__ Confirm the environment was created by printing a list of all conda environments available on your machine by running: `conda env list`.